 Marguerite Porete: She was a Christian author and mystic who was associated with the Free Spirit Movement of the 13th and 14th centuries.
 She wrote the book The Mirror of Simple Souls that was condemned as heretical and she was burned at the stake.

-The series of paintings titled Anti-Icons explore the conflicts between science and religion as well as historic controversies over heresy and orthodoxy.
-While persecution is part of the origin story of Christianity, it is also true that Christians persecuted those outside their religion and individuals who held unorthodox views.
-Heretics are of particular interest because they are history’s losers; they often held highly original insights that were crushed by the majority view on various religious councils.
+The series of paintings titled Anti-icons explore the conflicts between science and religion as well as historic controversies over heresy and orthodoxy.
+I present a sympathetic view of heretics because they often held highly original insights that were crushed by the majority view on various religious councils.
+The work also takes a critical look at the tragic consequences of religious wars waged by the church.
+In addition, I hope to indirectly comment on the contemporary rise of religious extremism.